 The change takes effect immediately after it is saved in System Manager.

 • Component restart

 The change takes effect only after the connector is stopped and then restarted in System Manager.
-You do not need to stop and restart the application-specific component or InterChange Server Express.
+You do not need to stop and restart the application-specific component or the integration broker.